PHOENIXCONTACT/MORYX-Framework/docs/tutorials/ServerModule/ServerModule.md

   - [The ModuleConsole.cs - File](#the-moduleconsolecs---file)

 ## The ModuleController.cs
 The ModuleController.cs-File is the key point of your module.
-Here all the components of your module come together and you are responsible to initialize, start and stop them in the right way.
+Here, all the components of your module come together and you are responsible to initialize, start and stop them in the right way.
 Because every ServerModule can have its own architecture, there is not _the correct way_ to do so, but there are some _usual points_ a ModuleController.cs-File covers.
 These points are:

 1. Import the global components your ServerModule needs
 2. Register imported _global_ components to the internal container
 3. Resolve the desired components from the container and **start** them
 4. Stop the started components when the ServerModule is stopped
-5. Export and Import facades -> this topic is covered in [this guide](Facades.md)
+5. Export and Import facades -> this topic of its own, take a look into [this guide](Facades.md)

 Now we will look at examples for these points.
 But first create your your class implementing `ServerModuleBase`.
 If your ServerModule exports facades, use `ServerModuleFacadeControllerBase` instead and specifiy those facades using `IFacadeContainer<TFacade>`.